-- Provide student supports in all schools based upon their assessed need; continue framework within the school schedule for the delivery of social, emotional, and academic learning (SEAL) through structures such as restorative practices and community circles at each school in ACPS. - Work with the Alexandria Health Department, the Department of Community and Human Services, and other city and community agencies to expand student access to mental and physical health supports. - Ensure alignment of services and monitor collective efforts through the Unified Planning Process. - Take a case management approach to serving an identified group of students most at risk of failure at each school.
+- Provide student supports in all schools based upon their assessed need; create structures within the school schedule for the delivery of social, emotional, and academic learning (SEAL) through restorative practices and community circles at each school in ACPS. - Work with the Alexandria Health Department, the Department of Community and Human Services, and other city and community agencies to expand student access to mental and physical health supports. - Ensure alignment of services and monitor collective efforts through the Unified Planning Process. - Take a case management approach to serving an identified group of students most at risk of failure at each school.

-Use improvement science to identify and address root causes of historic systemic inequities and racism.
+Use improvement science to identify and address root causes of historic systemic inequities.

-• Examine areas of inequities including special education disproportionality, discipline, early child-hood education, chronic absenteeism, access to Talented and Gifted (TAG) programming, access to advanced courses at the secondary level, advanced diploma attainment, and postsecondary enrollment and completion for underserved student groups.
+Consider special education disproportionality, discipline, early childhood education, chronic absenteeism, access to Talented and Gifted (TAG) programming, access to advanced courses at the secondary level, advanced diploma attainment, and postsecondary enrollment and completion for underserved student groups.